ebundayo/Data-science-project/README.md

  - Creation of Sparse Matrix: **Grouped purchase quantities** and **Rectangular arrangement of customers and items into rows and columns**
  - Model Selection:  Model application is applied here after all data prepartion and transformation have been done/ To check customers purchasing patterns.
 There two application    of model selection for this project.
       * Alternating Least Square (ALS): It is an implicit recommendation algorithm to make a recommendations of products to customers.It's an iterative optimization process.
-      * K-Nearest Neighbor (KNN): It is an explict recommendation algorithm  to make a recommendation of products similar to users rating, to geta a prediction recommendation to         new users.
+      * K-Nearest Neighbor (KNN): It is an explict recommendation algorithm  to make a recommendation of products similar to users rating, to get a prediction recommendation to         new users.

   ## Evaluating model perfomance